 Another plant with an awful name, but it’s oh so pretty.
 Lungwort was used for medicinal purposes to treat lung ailments and that’s how it got its name.
 Lungworts bloom in early spring for several weeks.
 The blooms range in shades of blue, pink and purple and really are very charming.
 When the plant isn’t blooming the foliage is a healthy green with light spots on the leaves.
 The variety pictured below is Pretty in Pink.

-The last perennial to bloom in my zone 4 gardens and the blooms are so unique.
+Monkshood is the last perennial to bloom in my zone 4 gardens, and the blooms are so unique.
 All parts of the plant are poisonous so take caution when you’re working with and around it.
 Unless you have a large mass of monkshood, it does need to be staked.

 Want some more Ideas for Your Shade Gardens?